v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
 - Immersive time skip allows you to still see the world around you when you skip time.
 - The weather has been completely rebalanced you will see more changes in weather.
-- People will now casually interact with you as you walk near them.
+- NPCs will now casually interact with you as you walk near them.
 - Fully useable stock market system that dynamically reacts to quests and player action.
 - Better viewing angles when in first person.
 - No more crowd panic from using computers, doors, access points, etc.